 - Baking soda has only one ingredient: sodium bicarbonate.
 When we bake baking soda, we transform sodium bicarbonate into sodium carbonate – an alkaline salt.

-- While you can use regular (unbaked) baking soda to make alkaline noodles, the results won’t be as good as using baked soda.
+- While you can use regular (unbaked) baking soda to make alkaline noodles, the results won’t be as good as if you were to bake it first.
+Unbaked soda will still increase the pH of water, but not as much as baked soda.

 How do I make baked baking soda?